AVGP/heroku-build/README.md

 ```
 which will use the current git commit hash as the version to be displayed on the "Activity" panel on heroku.com.

+## Contributing

+Found a bug or have an improvement or new feature in mind?
+Awesome!
+Just go for it with either a pull request or an issue - also check out [the Contributing.md file](https://github.com/AVGP/heroku-build/blob/master/CONTRIBUTING.md)

 ## License
 MIT License.